williamdphillips/capacitor-social-share/README.md

 | Posts | ✅ | ✅ | ✅ |

 *⚠️ Web provides guidance and clipboard support.
 Instagram Stories require mobile app for full features.
+**✅ Web supports video/image downloads with automatic clipboard copy for manual upload to Instagram and TikTok.

 ## How It Works